coreymaps/cs/content/project/lebanon_damage/index.md

 slides: ""
 ---

 In the spring and summer of 2024, Jamon Van Den Hoek and I extended building damage monitoring efforts to Lebanon, where Israeli bombardment and ground invasions were taking place.
-As in other contexts, we distributed data to humanitarian response and journalistic organizations.
+As in other contexts, we distributed data freely to humanitarian and journalistic organizations and we have continued monitoring beyond the November 2024 ceasefire.

 <figure>
 <img class="special-img-class" src="/img/lbn_damage_ft.png"/>